maoueh/nugrant/README.md

 Only the root key, i.e. `config.user`, cannot be access with both syntax, only the method syntax can be used since this is not provided by this plugin but by Vagrant itself.

+### Default values

+When using parameters, it is often needed so set default values for certain parameters so if the user does not define one, the default value will be picked up.

+For example, say you want a parameter that will hold the ssh port of the vm.
+This parameter will be accessible via the parameter `config.user.vm.ssh_port`.

+You can use the following snippet directly within your Vagrantfile to set a default value for this parameter:

+    Vagrant::Config.run do |config|
+      config.user.defaults = {
+        "vm" => {
+          "ssh_port" => "3335"
+        }
+      }

+      config.ssh.port config.user.vm.ssh_port
+    end

+With this Vagrantfile, the parameter `config.user.vm.ssh_port` will default to `3335` in cases where it is not defined by the user.

+If the user decides to change it, he just has to set it in his own `.vagrantuser` and it will override the default value defined in the Vagrantfile.

+### Vagrant commands

+In this section, we describe the various vagrant commands defined by this plugin that can be used to interact with it.

+#### Parameters

+This command will print the currently defined parameters at the given location.
+All rules are respected when using this command.
+It is usefull to see what parameters are available and what are the current values of those parameters.

+Usage:

+    > vagrant user parameters
+    ---
+    config:
+      user:
+        chef:
+          cookbooks_path: /Users/Chef/kitchen/cookbooks
+          nodes_path: /Users/Chef/kitchen/nodes
+          roles_path: /Users/Chef/kitchen/roles

 ## Contributing